newt0/defaimint/pitch/script.md

 ## 🔥 MARKET REALITY: DeFi × AI is Inevitable, Yet Unfair

-Crypto investing has surpassed human limits.
+Crypto investing has surpassed human capacity.
-Every single day — over 140,000 new tokens flood the market.
+140,000+ tokens launch daily.
+Protocols fragment.
 Protocols are fragmented.
 Volatility is endless.

 AI was supposed to help.